soumiknafiulferdous/Digital-Logic-Simulator/README.md

 1. AND Gate

 The AND gate is a basic digital logic gate that implements logical construction - it behaves according to the truth table to the right.
 A HIGH output (1) results only if both the inputs to the AND gate are HIGH (1).
 If neither or only one input to the AND gate is HIGH, a LOW output results.
 In another sense, the function of AND effectively finds the minimum between two binary digits, just as the OR function finds the maximum.
-Therefore, the output is always 0 except when all the inputs are 1 (One).
+Therefore, the output is always 0 except when all the inputs are 1.

 2. OR gate